nhsconnect/NHS-Booking-API/pages/explore/cancel_an_appointment.md

 summary: "Details the Cancel an Appointment interaction"
 ---

-{% include important.html content="Site under development by NHS Digital, it is advised not to develop against these specifications until a formal announcement has been made." %}
+{% include important.html content="This is a live release of the NHS Booking API specification.
+However, prior to commencing development, please contact the [Booking & Referral Team.](mailto:bookingandreferrals@nhs.net)" %}

 ## Use case ##